ElhamAbdussalam/ElhamAbdussalam/README.md

 ## About

-Membangun full-stack web applications yang robust dengan fokus pada clean architecture dan high performance.
+Building robust and scalable full-stack web applications with a strong focus on clean architecture, maintainability, and high performance.

-> *"Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand."*
+"First, solve the problem.
+Then, write the code." — John Johnson

-Terbuka untuk **full-time roles**, **freelance projects**, dan **open source collaborations**.
+Open to full-time opportunities, freelance projects, and open-source collaborations.

 ---